 Trujillo Wines.
 Winemaker and founder, Michael Trujillo grew up in Southern Colorado in a family that was more apt to drink beer and bourbon then ever a glass of wine.
 His upbringing was on a 3000 acre family farm where he learned how to tend sheep and cattle.
 In college he decided to study architectural engineering – with an interest in building skyscrapers and bridges – he was good at math and as he says, “thinking in 3-d”.

-With life’s sometimes totally random paths, Michael never returned to finish his degree in engineering – he never left the Napa Valley.
+With life’s sometimes totally random paths, Michael never returned to finish his degree in engineering; he never left Napa Valley.
 He fell in love with the people, the terrain and the weather and ultimately wine making.
-Today he is the Director of Winemaking and President of his family friend’s winery, Sequoia Grove.
-He also makes wine for several premium brands in the valley as well as some private label work.
+In January 2020, Michael resigned as Director of Winemaking and President of his family friend’s winery, Sequoia Grove.
+He continues to focus his efforts on the Trujillo wines but also crafts wine for several premium brands in the valley as well as some private label work.

 Michael knew next to nothing about wine and vineyards when he came to Napa.
-Jim did not have a job for him at Sequoia Grove so he began working in the vineyards – helping develop the vineyards for what would eventually become Domain Carneros – even prior to their ownership of that land.
+Jim did not have a job for him at Sequoia Grove so he began working in the vineyards, helping develop the vineyards for what would eventually become Domain Carneros, even prior to the current ownership of that property.
 With his background in design, engineering and surveying and his new-found knowledge of vineyard management – his services became much in demand.

 A part time position at Sequoia Grove opened in the cellar.
 By this time he had gotten the wine bug, so he started taking classes from UC Davis in winemaking and began helping make wine at Sequoia Grove.
 He has the fortune of as he indicates, “doing homework” with one of Napa’s wine masters, André Tchelistcheff for 13 years.
 Sequoia Grove was one of Andre’s consulting clients almost until he passed away in 1994.